Tax Credits overpayments owed to HMRC are included in an IVA. Once the Arrangement is in place ongoing benefits payments continue as normal.

 An IVA is not always the best way to deal with tax credits overpayments.
 The suitability of the solution for you will depend on your wider financial circumstances.

 Firstly you should consider how much debt you owe overall.
-If the overpayments are your only debt and are relatively low it might be best to simply allow their repayment with deductions from ongoing benefits or to repay then directly yourself.
+If the overpayments are your only debt and are relatively low it might be best to simply allow deductions from ongoing benefits or to repay them directly yourself.

 Arrange a call with an IVA Expert